 The starting motor is controlled by a push button on the instrument panel through a solenoid switch mounted on top of the starting motor.
 The switch can be operated manually by removing the cap on the rear of the switch and pushing the plunger in.
-The drive to the gear on the engine flywheel is through a Bendix drive which is brought into engagement by the rotation of the starting motor.
+The drive to the gear on the engine flywheel is through it Bendix drive which is brought into engagement by the rotation of the starting motor.

 The front bearing of the starting motor should be lubricated at (B), Figure 4, with a few drops of light oil every 1,000 miles.
+The Bendix drive assembly (C) should be flushed with kerosene every 2,000 miles.